Where to Find Moving Boxes

 5. Schools

 Schools may not be the first place you’d think of when looking for used cardboard boxes, but schools receive many deliveries — from books to paper supplies to canned goods for the cafeteria.
-If you know the administrator at your child’s school, ask about recycled boxes.
-School custodians may be more than happy to let you take them off their hands.
+If you know an administrator at your child’s school, ask about recycled boxes.
+School custodians are also often happy to let you take some boxes off their hands.

 6. Recycling centers